-Cranberries: I love adding the slightly tart dried cranberries to balance the sweetness of the brown sugar and chocolate, but you can leave them out if you like.
+Dried cranberries add a slightly tart balance the sweetness of the brown sugar and chocolate, but you can leave them out if you like.

 Chocolate drizzle: I use semi-sweet chocolate chips and white chocolate chips (or disks).
 You can, of course, use just one or the other.
 Or try dark chocolate chips instead.
 I don’t suggest milk chocolate chips as I find them too sweet with the toffee.

-Other garnish: I like to incorporate chopped dried cranberries, but you can substitute these with raisins or other dried fruit.
+Other garnishes: I like to incorporate chopped dried cranberries, but you can substitute these with raisins or other dried fruit.
 Or leave them out altogether.
 Shredded coconut is another option.
-Or go super decadent and sprinkle on 1/2 cup toffee bits (too sweet for me).
+Or go super decadent and sprinkle on 1/2 cup/84 grams toffee bits (too sweet for me).
 I love a light sprinkle of sea salt too.
 Up to you.

 Step by step instructions